Benois Madonna: History

 For centuries, the painting was presumed to have been lost, then found, then lost, then found, then lost.
 It had in fact been acquired in Italy by the Russian artillery general and art connoisseur Aleksei Ivanovich Korsakov (1751–1821) in the 1790s.
 (Note: Descending from a medieval noble family in Novgorod, Korsakov was an artillery general and senator under Paul I and Alexander I. Elected in 1794 as an Honorary Member of the Russian Academy of Arts for "knowledge, love and respect of honourable arts", his later years in Saint Peterburg were devoted to collecting rare objets d'art, sculptures and paintings.)

 Upon Korsakov's death, his son sold it for the sum of 1,400 roubles to the Astrakhan fishing merchant Alexander Petrovich Sapozhnikov, who had his own art gallery; it was then passed on to his wealthy philanthropist son Alexander Alexendrovich Sapozhnikov (1827–1887).
 Finally, when his daughter Maria Sapozhnikova (1858–1938) married the architect Leon Benois (1856–1928), the painting became part of the inheritance of the Benois family.

 In 1909, the painting was sensationally exhibited in Saint Petersburg as part of the Benois collection.
 In 1912, the Benois family considered selling the painting and requested an appraisal from the London art dealer Joseph Duveen, who gave an evaluation of 500,000 francs.
 The art historian Bernard Berenson made disparaging comments about the painting, raising doubts about its authenticity:

 One unhappy day I was called to see the 'Benois Madonna'.
 I found myself confronted by a young woman with a bald forehead and puffed cheeks, a toothless smile, blear eyes, and a furrowed throat.
 The uncanny, anile apparition plays with a child who looks like a hollow mask fixed on inflated body and limbs.
 The hands are wretched, the folds purposeless and fussy, the color like whey.
 And yet I had to acknowledge that this painful affair was the work of Leonardo da Vinci.
 It was hard, but the effort freed me, and the indignation I felt gave me the resolution to proclaim my freedom.

 Despite these wrangles about attribution, however, the Benois Madonna was eventually sold to the Imperial Hermitage Museum in 1914 for a record amount.
 The purchase was made by Ernst Friedrich von Liphart, (Note: Liphart's father, Baron Karl Eduard von Liphart from Estonia, was an expert on art history.
 He accompanied his son in the 1860s during their travels to Florence.
-He disinherited his son in 1873 following his conversion to Catholicism and his subsequent marriage to a Florentine lady.) then curator of paintings at the Hermitage, who identified da Vinci as the artist.
+He disinherited his son in 1873 following his conversion to Catholicism and his subsequent marriage to a Florentine lady.) then curator of paintings at the Hermitage, who identified Leonardo as the artist.
 The payments were made in installments, continuing even after the 1917 October Revolution.

 Since 1914 the painting has been exhibited in the Hermitage Museum, Saint Petersburg.